 Warning

-The taps to turn off the water to your faucets are generally under the sink.
-They’re located on the pipes that connect to the faucet.
+The valves to turn off the water to your faucets are usually located under the sink, on the pipes that connect to the faucet.

-It’s advisable to plug the sink so you don’t drop any screws down the drain while you complete the necessary fix.
-You could use a towel laid flat in the bottom to place the removed parts on.
+We recommend plugging the sink so you don’t drop any screws down the drain while you perform the necessary maintenance.
+Also prepare a clear area to place the parts in, ideally a container.
+You don’t want to misplace them.

-Before reassembling your faucet after a repair, be sure to clean out any build-up or debris on the inside.
-You can do this using vinegar and a cloth.
-Failing to do so could lessen the effectiveness of your repair.
+Before reassembling your faucet after a repair, be sure to clean any build-up or debris inside.
+You can do this using white vinegar and a cloth.
+Failing to clean the faucet could make your maintenance far less effective.

 Compression Faucet